If we invest in alternative energy, we can establish colonies on the moon and explore the stars.

 For 36 years we have attacked smaller and less powerful nations who have not attacked us.
 We have murdered millions and delivered death, destruction and disaster.
 But mainstream American media tells us wars-for-profit are here to stay

-“We have become the aggressor: exporting terror, munitions and wars in attacks on smaller and less powerful nations.
-“We spend trillions, killing millions, for the benefit of billionaires who pay no taxes, steal the taxes we pay and remain oblivious to concerns about our health, security and education.”
+“We have become the aggressor: exporting terror, munitions and wars in attacks on smaller and less powerful nations.”

 About 17,000 jazz fans are expected to attend about 30 shows during the 12th annual Portland Jazz Festival, which kicked off Feb.
 17, and runs through Sunday, March 1.